 Dedicated to first Kazakh Soviet politician Dinmukhamed Kunaev and located in his once home.

 Located in Panfilov Park, this museum is home to many instruments you’ve likely never seen or heard before.
-There is a small concert hall inside that holds concerts.
+There is a small hall inside that holds concerts.

 5. Take A Cable Car To Kök Tobe

 For the best views over Almaty grab a cable car up to Almaty’s hilltop carnival Kok Tobe.
 Many days there are special performances held here.

 With the Soviets came their bath and spa culture.
 Arasan Baths are the best place in Almaty to experience this.
 Head inside and kick back in various pools of different temperatures.

 Note that most visit the pools in the nude and pools are gender segregated.

 Being the dominant religion of the region there is a massive mosque in the middle of Almaty.
 Foreigners are free to enter so long as dressed appropriately.
 There should be headscarves and coverings available to rent at the door if you aren’t.